Last Updated: 05/26/2021

 PRIVACY NOTICE FOR CALIFORNIA RESIDENTS

-This Privacy Notice for California Residents supplements the information contained in the Privacy Policy of Parchment LLC (“Parchment”) and applies solely to all visitors, users, and others who reside in the State of California (“consumers” or “you”).
+This Privacy Notice for California Residents supplements the information contained in the Privacy Policy of © 2024 Parchment, an Instructure company (“Parchment”) and applies solely to all visitors, users, and others who reside in the State of California (“consumers” or “you”).
 We adopt this notice to comply with the California Consumer Privacy Act of 2018 (CCPA) and any terms defined in the CCPA have the same meaning when used in this notice.
 Capitalized terms not otherwise defined in this Privacy Notice shall have the definitions set forth in the Privacy Policy.
 This Privacy Notice for California Residents supplements the Privacy Policy as indicated above and does not replace or otherwise modify the Parchment Privacy Policy.

 Parchment does not knowingly collect personal information from California consumers under the age of 16.